haaochen/Guide_to_Machine_Learning/README.md

 - ROC graphs make any model that predicts No 100% of the time look relaly good.
 Precision recall graphs are an alternative for imbalanced data.
 In a precision recall graph, precision is on the x-axis and recall is on the y-axis.
 It works because precision does not includ the number of true negatives.

 ## Regularization - Preventing Overfitting

+- The more flexible a machine learning method is, the easier it is to overfit the Training Data.
+This will allow a model to fit the training data very well but make horrible predictions on the New Data.
+When this happens we say that the model has los bias and high variance.
+We can solve this problem with regularization

+- Ridge regularization/L2 Regularization owrks by minimizing SSR and a penalty that's proportional to the square of the slope.
+If the lamba is 0, then the new line derived form ridge regularization is not different than a line tha tminimizes the SSR/ As lambda grows, the line slope decreases.
+There is no good way to determin what the best lambda will be so we pick a bunch of values including 0 and see how well each one performs using cross validation.

+- If a model includes 4 parameters, the th eridge penalties would include the sum of the squares of the 4 slopes associated with those variables.
+The Ridge penalty never includes the intercept becuase it does not directly affect how any of the variables predict height.
+If there is a variable that is not useful in model prediction it will shrink a lot compared to the slope of other variable which will shrink less.
+Shrinking the useless variable parameter will shrink the penalty without increasing the SSR.
+Shrinking the useful variables' slopes would increase the SSR.

+- Lasso/L1 Regularization/Absolute Value works by taking the absolute value of the parameter

+- Ridge regularizaiton can only shrink the parameters to be asymptotically close to 0 but lasso regularization can shrink the parameter all the way down to 0.
+Ridge and Lasso
+ Regularization are frequently combined to get hte best of both worlds.
+Lasso regularization is usefule when we need to eliminate useless variable and Ridge regularization is useful when we think most of the variables are useful